Multipacker/schedule/README.md

-The following rules remove lab sessions that we aren't interested in, includes all remaining events that are part of a course, and provides a fallback for events that don't match either.
-The produces calendar will be named `example.ics`.
+The following rules remove lab sessions that we aren't interested in, includes all remaining events that are part of a course, and provides a fallback for events that don't have a course code.
+The produced calendar will be named `example.ics`.

 ```json